 Claire has spent her career helping children and families access education and opportunity.
-As a classroom educator, family engagement director , early learning administrator, and School Board President, she has helped Federal Way and other regional schools increase access to comprehensive preschool programs improving school readiness for incoming kindergarteners, improve graduation rates for students across the district, and expand career training and college preparedness.
+As a classroom educator, family engagement director, early learning administrator, School Board President, legislator, and vice chair of the Senate Early Learning and K-12 Committee, she has helped Federal Way and school districts across Washington increase access to comprehensive preschool programs improving school readiness for incoming kindergarteners, increase graduation rates for students across the district, and expand career training and college preparedness.
 With your vote, Claire will continue investing in our children and communities.

 Our Paramount Duty

 Education on every level in our state is still critically underfunded.
-Claire was relieved to finally see some progress on school funding last session, but we can and must go further in fulfilling our paramount duty and creating an equal educational playing field.
+We can and must go further in fulfilling our paramount duty and creating an equal educational playing field.

-Quality of education should not be dictated by zip code.
+Zip code should not dictate educational quality.
+Educational inequalities further entrench class and racial wealth gaps.
+Claire is proud to have passed the Fair Start for Kids Act, funding accessible childcare for all Washingtonians with a capital gains tax, and she is ready to do more!
 We must take more of the burden of funding schools off of local districts and local taxpayers by making the state provide the funding for a great K-12 education that every student and every classroom need.
-By fixing our upside-down and unfair tax system that benefits the special interests and the most wealthy among us, we can fully fund education for all kids while lowering the massive property tax burden that makes it harder for middle class families to make ends meet.
+By fixing our upside-down and unfair tax system we can fully fund education for all kids while lowering the massive property tax burden that makes it harder for middle class families to make ends meet.

 As your Senator, I will work on and support legislation that holds large corporations and millionaires accountable, and demands they pay their fair share so that we can fully fund education for all.